hakancelikdev/unimport/CONTRIBUTING.md

 - When you make any optimizasiyon commit; 💊

 ## Formatting
 We use isort, black and of course unimport to format code.
-To format changes to be conformant, run the following in the root:
+To all format changes to be conformant, run the following in the root:
 ```
 pre-commit run --all-files
-unimport unimport/ tests/ -r
 ```

 ## Testing